borg-1of1/MTG_Management/protocols/master-deckbuilding-logic.md

 Evaluation targets:
 - Run each source through `prompts/web-guide-synthesis.md`
 - Cross-reference all recommendations against `_Global_Inventory` — inventory cards are always preferred over purchase recommendations
+- If a source frames an unowned card as best-in-class against an owned alternative, apply the Best-in-Class Override Rule (Directive 6) before including it in any swap list
 - Apply the bracket evaluation checklist from `bracket-constraints.md` to every recommendation — do not inherit the source guide's bracket assessment
 - Flag any recommended card on the Game Changers list with current GC budget status
 - Resolve conflicts between sources using the priority order defined in `prompts/web-guide-synthesis.md`